forthtemple/openworlddart/readme.md

 *Hotloading*
 Demos include hotloading function where everything you put in that hotload function will be reloaded.
 Eg a set of grass objects

+**Blender**

 -demos made with blender modelling tool
-  -mesh editing, animations, texturing in blender
+  -mesh editing, animations, texturing in blender all availble in this respotiroy

+*Terrain*
+terrain is exported to obj, use strip
+  - seems to work better in terms of intersections wall, roof surface in name show screenshot

+*Actors
+actor, models are export as glb from blender

 A minimalistic framework to make it easier creating an multi user open world with threejs for both smartphones and desktops